 Care and Maintenance

-Grants for maintenance and development are available from a wide range of funders.
-A funding directory is available on the resources webpage and regular updates of occasional grants can be found on the church buildings grants and news page.
+- Grants for maintenance and development are available from a wide range of funders.
+Funding directories and regular updates on available grants can be found on the church buildings grants and news page

 Listed places of worship can claim back the VAT on many of their repairs and professional costs